deckhouse/virtualization/images/virt-artifact/patches/README.md

 This patch modifies function `isNodeRealtimeCapable` in `node_labeller.go`, replacing linux util `sysctl` to `os.ReadFile("/proc/sys/kernel/sched_rt_runtime_us")`

 #### `048-disable-evacuation-controller.patch`
 This patch disables evacuation controller in kubevirt.
 We have our implementation in virtualization-controller.

 #### `049-implement-evacuate-cancel-subresource.patch`
 This patch implement evacuate-cancel subresource.

+#### `050-set-migration-configuration-externally.patch`

+##### Problem

+AllowAutoConverge is a global configuration option or should be changed in cluster scope resource.
+We want this flag be configurable in runtime, e.g. in VMOP resource.

+##### Solution

+This patch disables setting migration configuration from MigrationPolicies resources, and forces source virt-handler to wait for migrationConfiguration in KVVMI status before starting migration.